pverhaert/ai-agents/docs/usecases/notebooklm.md

   your PDF.
 - **Audio Overviews**: Generates a stunningly realistic "Deep Dive" podcast where two AI hosts banter and discuss your documents.
+- **Video Overviews**: Generates a realistic "Deep Dive" video of the selected documents.
 - **Study Guides**: Automatically turns your notes into FAQs, timelines, or briefing documents.
 - **Privacy**: Your data is used to answer your questions but is not used to train the public Google models.